skonves/github-actions-sandbox/README.md

 # github-actions-sandbox

-Sandbox for testing Github Actions stuff without breaking real projects
+Sandbox for testing Github Actions stuff without breaking real projects.

 ## How to: